MicrosoftDocs/azure-docs/articles/machine-learning/classic/migrate-rebuild-web-service.md

 ## Real-time endpoint vs pipeline endpoint

 Studio (classic) web services have been replaced by **endpoints** in Azure Machine Learning.
-The following table shows the mapping between web service types and their endpoint replacements.
-Use this table to decide what kind of Azure Machine Learning endpoint you should use.
+Use the following table to choose which endpoint type to use:

 |Studio (classic) web service| Azure Machine Learning replacement
 |---|---|